NickDimarzo/Job-Cost-Estimate-Backend/README.md

 This backend service powers a job cost estimation application developed for a concrete piling company.
 The system enables users to input detailed job parameters and receive cost estimates based on company-specific formulas and metrics.

 > 📌 *This project was developed as part of a contracted engagement.
-The company has granted permission to use this code as a portfolio example.*
+The company has granted me permission to use this code as a portfolio example.*

 ## 🚀 Features